ava-labs/avalanche-faucet-legacy/README.md

 - ``AVA_IP`` The ip address of the Gecko jrpc node.
 - ``AVA_PORT`` The port of the Gecko jrpc node.
 - ``AVA_PROTOCOL`` Either ``http`` or ``https``
-- ``AVA_NETWORK_ID`` What is the network id of the AVA network you are connecting to.
+- ``AVA_NETWORK_ID`` What is the network id of the Avalanche network you are connecting to.
-- ``AVA_CHAIN_ID`` The blockchain id of the AVA  Network you are connecting to.
+- ``AVA_CHAIN_ID`` The blockchain id of the Avalanche  Network you are connecting to.
 - ``CAPTCHA_SECRET`` Your captcha secret from Google reCaptcha
 - ``VUE_APP_CAPTCHA_SITE_KEY`` Your public site captcha key from Google reCaptcha
 - ``ASSET_ID`` The asset id of the asset the faucet will give.
-If not set, will default to AVA asset id.
+If not set, will default to AVAX asset id.
 - ``PRIVATE_KEY_X`` A private key for the X chain with funds in it.
-You can use the default for AVA tokens.
+You can use the default for AVAX tokens.
 - ``PRIVATE_KEY_C`` A private key for the C chain with funds in it.
 Only needed for the transactions on the C chain.
-- ``DROP_SIZE_X`` How much nanoAvas is given from this faucet.
+- ``DROP_SIZE_X`` How much nanoAvax is given from this faucet.
 Used by the X chain.
 - ``DROP_SIZE_C`` How much wei is given from this faucet.
 Used by the C chain.

 ### Running The Project

-In order for the faucet to work, it needs the AVA network to operate on.
+In order for the faucet to work, it needs the Avalanche network to operate on.
 1) Make sure you have installed and able to run a Gecko node properly.
 2) All environment variables are correct and your private key has funds in it.
 2) Run the project with hot reloading ``npm run serve``